anasuyakunnath/MS_Excel_Projects/README.md

 This repository contains a comprehensive Excel project focused on data analysis and visualization.
 The project showcases various analytical techniques and visual representation methods to extract meaningful insights from data.

 ## 1. Coffee Sales Dashboard
-*Kinldy download the file name coffeeOrdersDashboard.xlsx and view them in MS Excel.*
+*Kinldy download the file name coffeeOrdersDashboard.xlsx and view them in MS Excel

 Sales Report of Coffee Sales in a coffee shop
 KPIs Used
 1. Monthwise Sales report